 We are excited to announce the pilot of the Goldfarb Center Freedom of Expression Symposium (GFES).
 This innovative program provides incentives for both faculty and students to consider opposing positions on a policy issue, engage in multidisciplinary research, and draw evidence-based conclusions.

 The Symposium invites Colby students to study an important public policy issue, both as presenters and attendees, and exposes them to competing perspectives on that topic.
 We hope that awards offered by the Freedom of Expression Symposium will provide an incentive to students to conduct independent research on the topic as parts of papers assigned in classes.
 It also encourages faculty to further discussion and provide a model for encouraging free expression of differing ideas and opinions and the civil discourse of those thoughts.

-Held around the beginning of April, the Symposium will be open to the entire college community and will consist of student poster presentations that encompass a wide range of viewpoints on the selected subject.
+Held around April/early May, the Symposium will be open to the entire college community and will consist of student poster presentations that encompass a wide range of viewpoints on the selected subject.

 In the spring, students will be invited to submit a proposal for a poster session in the Freedom of Expression Symposium on the selected issue.
 Students may submit individually or in groups of two or three.
 The GFES board will choose ten proposals to develop posters that represent various sides of the issue; each individual proposal, however, need not present contending perspectives.